 Skip to Content

 Massey University Doctoral Scholarships are offered to encourage doctoral research.
-The scholarships are open to New Zealand and international students and are awarded on academic excellence and strategic research priorities.
+The scholarships are open to New Zealand and international students and are awarded on the basis of academic excellence and strategic research priorities.

-The tenure of a doctoral scholarship will commence within the year for which the offer is made for up to a maximum of 36 months for full-time candidates and 60 months for part-time candidates.
+The tenure of a doctoral scholarship will commence in the award year for up to a maximum of 36 months for full-time candidates and 60 months for part-time candidates.

 To be determined

-Applicants should have a conditional or unconditional offer of place in a doctoral programme at Massey University.
+Applicants should have a conditional or unconditional admission offer of place in a doctoral programme at Massey University, or, be enrolled in the provisional year of a doctoral degree at the time of application (prior to confirmation of registration).
 Full-time and part-time candidates are eligible to apply.

-Consideration will normally be given to New Zealand or international candidates with a grade point average of 7.5 or better (on a nine-point scale) or with an average grade of A- or equivalent.
-Candidates must also demonstrate that their research aligns with the strategic priorities of the University, college and research supervisor(s).
+Consideration will normally be given to applicants with a grade average of A- (7.0 on a nine-point scale) or equivalent.
+Applicants must also demonstrate that their research aligns with the strategic priorities of the University, College and research supervisor(s).

-Doctoral scholarships for full-time candidates will be selected by college-based selection committees who will recommend candidates for the award of scholarship.
-Each college selection committee should include the college representative on the University Scholarships Committee, as well as academic staff with responsibilities for doctoral education (including professional doctorates), research leadership and supervision.
+College-based selection committees will evaluate, rank and recommend candidates to the USC for the award of the scholarship.
+Each College selection committee should include the College representative on the USC, as well as academic staff with responsibilities for doctoral education (including professional doctorates), research leadership and supervision.
 Cultural representation is expected, particularly to ensure Māori engagement in the selection process.
-The make-up of college selection committees is approved by the Chair of the University Scholarships Committee.
+The make-up of College selection committees is approved by the Chair of the USC.

-The University Scholarships Committee has the right to refrain from making an award if the candidate does not demonstrate high academic standing or strategic alignment.
+The USC has the right to refrain from making an award if a candidate does not demonstrate high academic standing or strategic alignment.
 The University Scholarships Committee’s decision is final.

-Candidates are required to be enrolled in their approved course of research as a full-time or part-time candidate at Massey University.
-Candidates should advise the University Scholarships Committee of changes to candidacy, including suspensions from study, changes to part-time or full-time status, or withdrawal from studies.
+Awardees are required to be enrolled in their approved course of research as a full-time or part-time candidate at Massey University.
+Candidates should advise the USC of changes to candidacy, including suspensions from study, changes to part-time or full-time status, or withdrawal from studies.

-Doctoral scholarships may be terminated or suspended at any time at the discretion of the University Scholarships Committee for the following reasons:
+Doctoral scholarships may be terminated or suspended at any time at the discretion of the USC for the following reasons: